 Walk-ins will pick up on an unhappy environment right away.
 If you have a prospective customer that doesn’t like the atmosphere, how likely will they be to place their precious child in your care?
 And your prospective customers WILL pick up on the atmosphere of your business.

 I’m sure you’ve walked into a business and felt uncomfortable right away.
 I pick up on it right away often walk out of the business right away without looking at anything.

 And these are just the obvious costs of a bad hire.

-To summarize, many of the issues that lead to high staff turnover originate in the selection process.
-They're not something that DEVELOPS over time.
-They only BECOME apparent over time.
-That's why it's so important to hire the right people the first time.
-Those with the right attitudes and job-specific behaviors and it is guaranteed that you'll suffer from high turnover in your location.
+Many of the issues that lead to high staff turnover originate in the selection process.
+They’re not something that DEVELOPS over time.
+They only BECOME APPARENT over time.
+That’s why it’s so important to hire the right people the first time… those with the right attitudes and job-specific behaviors, and it is guaranteed that you’ll suffer from high turnover in your location.

 If you’re the victim of high staff turnover, you have to cure it by changing what you’re doing now.
 Adding an objective assessment of your candidates before you hire them can only help.

-That's where the science of the Personal CareGiver Assessor comes in.
-It's an objective, scientific look at your candidates and tells you, in a very clear, easy-to-use and easy-to-read report, how likely the candidate will perform.
+That’s where the science of the CareGiver Assessors comes in.
+They’re an objective, scientific look at your candidates and tells you, in a very clear, easy-to-use and easy-to-read report, how likely the candidate will perform.

 So there you have it.
 A simple and cost-effective way to reduce turnover and at the same time, slash retention expenses by up to 70%.

-The Personal CareGiver Assessor will help you cut your turnover rates by helping you hire the right caregivers.
+The CareGiver Assessors will help you cut your turnover rates by helping you hire the right caregivers.